 6 min read

-You cannot pay for coffee using IRR
+You cannot pay for Coffee using IRR

 Percentage returns are irrelevant if the invested amount is small to begin with.
 Position Sizing matters in wealth creation.
 What is not very intuitive is that there must be a minimum ticket size for all positions.

-You cannot pay for coffee using IRR
+You cannot pay for Coffee using IRR

 Photo by Clay Banks / Unsplash